 “Hey!
 I’ve got some sauce for all that pasta you just bought!”

 We giggled.
-I asked Master if I could sample it.
+I asked Master Pravus if I could sample it.
 He said loudly that I could, but told the nice woman behind the table that he was Italian, and if his mother caught him buying ready made pasta sauce, that she’d never let him hear the end of it.

 The sauce was SO good.
 It had artichokes in it, and onions, and chunks of tomatoes!
-All things which Master does not like.
-I complimented the sauce a couple of times, and as we were turning to walk away, Master asked me if I wanted to get a bottle so I could eat it when he wasn’t around (like lunch time, or when he works late).
+All things which Master Pravus does not like.
+I complimented the sauce a couple of times, and as we were turning to walk away, he asked me if I wanted to get a bottle so I could eat it when he wasn’t around (like lunch time, or when he works late).